robconvery/laravel-dashboard-theme/README.md

 # laravel-dashboard-theme
 Dashboard theme as Laravel package

-##Install
+## Prerequisites
+* An existing Laravel app
+* Font-awesome installed and configured
+* Existing Laravel routing should contain routes with names `home` & `logout`

+## Install
 Add the following to <code>composer.json</code>

 Create a `repositories` section